agooddaytowork/browser/README.md

 # browser
+The SSH2 WebRTC client library used on the sqs.io page.

 ### using
-The SSH2 WebRTC client library used on the sqs.io page

 ```html
 <script src="/js/RtcSSH2.js"></script>
 ```